Semi-local string comparison: algorithmic techniques and applications: Edit distance matching

-Using the techniques of the previous sections, we now show how the threshold approximate matching problem on a GC-text can be solved more efficiently, unless the edit distance threshold $k$ is very small.
-The algorithm extends \algrefs{alg-gc-llcs} and \ref{alg-gc-lsubrec}, and assumes an arbitrary rational-weighted alignment score.
+Using the techniques of the previous sections, we now show how the edit distance matching problem on a GC-text can be solved more efficiently, for a sufficiently high value of the threshold $k$.
+The algorithm extends \algrefs{alg-gc-slcs} (extended string-substring LCS) and \ref{alg-gc-lsubrec} (local subsequence recognition), and assumes an edit distance with arbitrary rational weights.
 As in \algref{alg-gc-lsubrec}, we assume for simplicity the constant-time index arithmetic, keeping the index remapping implicit.
+In the algorithm's description, it will be convenient to extend the integer and half-integer interval notation to non-integer endpoints as follows: